Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddObservables.rst

 ----

-At this point Mobile is all setup, we just need to add some navigation buttons.
+At this point field is all setup, we just need to add some navigation buttons.

 Edit File :file:`tutorial.component.mweb.html`